Fayz-S/Foodbox_Delivery_System/README.md

 # UoE SEPP 2021 Coursework 3 skeleton

-This is the final implementation for coursework 3 of the SEPP 2021 course at the University of Edinburgh.
-We were given the basic strucutre and functions to complete in the SEPP-Foodbox_Delivery_System/src/main/java/shield/ directory, as well as creating and implementing the tests in the SEPP-Foodbox_Delivery_System/src/test/java/shield/ directory.
+This is the final implementation for a university assignment.
+We were given the basic strucutre and functions to complete in the SEPP-Foodbox_Delivery_System/src/main/java/shield/ directory, as well as creating and implementing the tests in the Foodbox_Delivery_System/src/test/java/shield/ directory.

 ## Server side